This week I had the pleasure of attending Microsoft’s Future Decoded event at the ExCel in London.

-Right from the beginning of the morning keynote, Microsoft were positioning how important AI is going to be for businesses in the very near future.
-Their research found that 56% of organisations are already using AI today, and that organisations outperform their competitors by 11% if they use AI.
+Right from the beginning of the morning keynote, Microsoft was positioning how important AI is going to be for businesses in the very near future.
+Their research found that 56% of organisations are already using AI today and that organisations outperform their competitors by 11% if they use AI.
 Impressive.

 One example of this was East Suffolk and North Essex NHS Trust, where the CTO worked closely with not just their IT team, but their Nurses, to reduce Nurse’s admin time from 30 minutes to 10 minutes per patient, all through embracing the cloud.
 That’s incredible.
 A great example of what moving to the cloud, with collaboration within the business and the mindset to want to improve processes, can do to improve patient care – the heart and soul of the NHS.

 In terms of AI, I personally think a lot of businesses are either behind the curve or haven’t started yet.
 Microsoft’s 56% claim seems quite high in my opinion.
 It certainly appeared that way in the sessions I attended, where the question asked was “Has your business started to think about AI yet?” and only one or two hands were raised in a room of roughly 100, each time.
 I don’t see this as a problem, but businesses certainly need to start thinking about their digital transformation to ensure they remain ‘relevant’.